-I use All In One SEO Pack to add meta tags and description to my WordPress blog posts, pages and product pages.
+I use All in One SEO to add meta tags and description to my WordPress blog posts, pages and product pages.

 A popular alternative with WordPress site owners is the Yoast SEO plugin.
 Both work fine.
 Choose the one you like.

-I use All in One Webmaster to add various verification codes to my site.
+I use WP Webmaster to add various verification codes to my site.

-Note that you can also use All in One SEO Pack / SEO by Yoast to add some of the code to your WordPress site.
+Note that you can also use All in One SEO / Yoast SEO to add some of the code to your WordPress site.